Did you know that nearly half of the homes in the United States have multiple subscriptions to over-the-top (OTT) streaming services?

 Global OTT revenue is expected to rise to $158.84 billion by 2024.
 Video monetization is driving the entire OTT solution provider industry.
 Having the proper tools to make money from your videos is essential.

 Most businesses are migrating to API-based workflows for online video.
 Simply put, having API access will help you automate and integrate critical functions on your OTT solution provider.

 OTT businesses need a video hosting manager that is highly robust and constantly available technical support.

-When your business depends on fast, reliable video hosting, you need to solve any problems right away.
+When your business depends on fast, reliable online video hosting, you need to solve any problems right away.
 Not in two hours.
 Not in two days.
 Right away.

 We can’t accurately compare OTT solution providers without comparing live streaming pricing as well.
 Price is very important because you need to find a solution that offers the features you need while staying within your budget.

 Searching for the perfect OTT solution can be a bit intimidating, especially since there are so many important features involved.